Boiler Size Calculator – What Size Boiler Do I Need?

 • A rough guide is to allow 1.5 kW for every radiator and 3 kW for every bathroom.

-• Considering insulation levels, the property’s age and the local climate is also essential.
+• Insulation levels, the property’s age, and the local climate are also essential.

 • A professional installer can assess your property’s needs and recommend the best size and type of boiler for your home.